kaiwinter/testcontainers-examples/wildfly-mariadb/README.md

 The hard part is the dynamic configuration of Arquillian to deploy to the Wildfly.
 Arquillian is configured by the file `arquillian.xml` and it cannot be changed by an API dynamically.
-But there is the possibility to register a `org.jboss.arquillian.core.spi.LoadableExtension` service which can register a listener on the configuration process ([WildflyMariaDBDockerExtension](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/java/com/github/kaiwinter/testsupport/arquillian/WildflyMariaDBDockerExtension.java)).
+But there is the possibility to register a `org.jboss.arquillian.core.spi.LoadableExtension` which registers a listener on the configuration process (see [WildflyMariaDBDockerExtension](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/java/com/github/kaiwinter/testsupport/arquillian/WildflyMariaDBDockerExtension.java)).
 Arquillian can then be completely configured by the listener class and the [`arquillian.xml`](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/resources/arquillian.xml) is almost empty:
 ```xml
 <arquillian xmlns="http://jboss.org/schema/arquillian" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://jboss.org/schema/arquillian">